 The School is scheduled for 3 consecutive days, appoaching specific clinical presentations and treatment approaches for key conditions with plenary sessions each morning followed by smaller hands-on workshops in the afternoon.
-During a scientific dinner, faculty members present their most interesting cases.
+During a scientific dinner, participants can test their knowledge in a quiz.